Proximity-induced superconductivity and emerging topological phases in altermagnet-based heterostructures: Comparison with Exact Diagonalization Results

 where, $\eta$ is a small broadening parameter, and $\ket{\mathbf{r}, \sigma , \tau}$ represents state in position space in the AM region.
 Therefore, the frequency-resolved DOS for the entire AM layer is then obtained by summing over all sites as

-Using Eq.~\eqref{eq:dos_am}, we calculate the DOS in three distinct parameter regimes as mentioned below, \begin{itemize} \item[(a)] When both the inter-layer hopping and the altermagnetic exchange field are absent (\ie $\tilde{t}=0$ and $J_a=0$), the AM layer exhibits a metallic DOS with a peak at zero energy akin to 2D tight-binding model (see Fig.~\ref{fig:fig_6}(a)).
+Using Eq.~\eqref{eq:dos_am}, we calculate the DOS in three distinct parameter regimes as mentioned below, \begin{itemize} \item[(a)] When both the inter-layer hopping and the altermagnetic exchange field are absent (\ie $\tilde{t}=0$ and $J_a=0$), the AM layer exhibits a metallic DOS with a peak at zero-energy akin to 2D tight-binding model (see Fig.~\ref{fig:fig_6}(a)).
 This result is analogous to the $\lambda_s=0$ case shown in Fig.~\ref{fig:fig_2}(a). \item[(b)] Introducing a finite inter-layer hopping amplitude ($\tilde{t} \neq 0$) opens a superconducting gap around zero energy in the AM layer, indicative of proximity-induced superconductivity (see Fig.~\ref{fig:fig_6}(a)).
-This mimics the finite $\lambda_s$ behavior presented in Fig.~\ref{fig:fig_2}(a). \item[(c)] Finally, activating the altermagnetic exchange ($J_a \neq 0$) leads to a slight suppression of the induced pairing gap and the emergence of two additional Zeeman-like peaks, a signature of broken time-reversal symmetry.
+This mimics the finite $\lambda_s$ behavior presented in Fig.~\ref{fig:fig_2}(a).
+Interestingly, an additional pair of coherence peaks with lower amplitude appears in Fig.\,\ref{fig:fig_6}(a).
+This corresponds to the coherence peaks of the parent SC and can appear in the AM as higher order process.
+These additional peaks are absent in Fig.\,\ref{fig:fig_2}(a) where the SC degrees of freedom are integrated out as described using the Green’s-function approach in the tunneling regime (see Appendix\,\ref{app:self_energy} for details). \item[(c)] Finally, activating the altermagnetic exchange ($J_a \neq 0$) leads to a slight suppression of the induced pairing gap and the emergence of two additional Zeeman-like peaks, a signature of broken time-reversal symmetry.
 This is depicted in Fig.~\ref{fig:fig_6}(b).
 Note that, this result closely resembles the finite-$J_a$ case presented in Fig.~\ref{fig:fig_2}(b). \end{itemize} The close agreement between the numerical ED results and those obtained from the effective Green's function approach provides a numerical validation of our analytical framework.